Volunteer for ARISE & Ski

 What if I can’t make it to training?

 If you do not complete the training sessions, you will not be able to volunteer.
 Training sessions are mandatory.
+Some trainings are able to be done virtually.

 What are my responsibilities as a volunteer?